-If you wish to obtain a domestic or repeat violence injunction or you have been served with notice that you are the respondent in a petition for domestic or repeat violence, it is important to immediately contact an experienced criminal defense or family law attorney familiar with domestic or repeat violence cases.
+If you are the victim or served with notice that you are the respondent in a petition for domestic or repeat violence, it is important to immediately contact an experienced criminal defense or family law attorney familiar with domestic violence or repeat violence cases.

 As a criminal defense and family law attorney in Fort Lauderdale, I oftentimes receive inquiries asking how an individual would seek to obtain an injunction for protection against domestic or repeat violence.
 I created this “cheat sheet” for my clients to understand the requirements necessary to obtain such injunctions.

 To obtain an injunction, an individual (with or without the help of a criminal defense or family law attorney) must first complete a detailed petition citing the reasons why they are seeking an injunction.
 The petition can be found on http://www.flcourts.org/.
 The individual requesting the injunction is the PETITIONER.
 The person who is alleged to commit the act of violence is the RESPONDENT.
 The petitioner can also receive the petition at their county courthouse.
 Provided the petitioner is not in immediate danger, I would encourage the petitioner to gather their thoughts and create a detailed summary of any acts of violence committed by the respondent during their relationship prior to completing the petition.
 Please note, the petitioner can always amend their petition at a later time.
 Courthouse personnel are always available to help the petitioner author their petition.
 Most courthouses will provide interpreters, if necessary.